vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-It could be that you are attempting to call a non-existant API endpoint, and it could be that you are using the API keys for one MSN for an `orderId` gthat belongs to a different MSN.
+It could be that you are attempting to call a non-existant API endpoint, and it could be that you are using the API keys for one MSN for an `orderId` that belongs to a different MSN.

 See: [Why do I get `errorCode 35 "Requested Order not found"`?](#why-do-i-get-errorcode-35-requested-order-not-found).